naineshv/RepData_PeerAssessment1/PA1_template.md

 ```

 - We see that the mean and median have changed slightly but not significantly
 - The histogram shows that the number of days where the activity(total steps) are higher have gone up from ~28 to ~36.
 The rest of the histogram looks the same.
-The pattern of the histogram also remains the same i.e. the number of days are highest for the range 10000-15000 for total steps per day .
+The pattern of the histogram also remains the same i.e. the number of days are highest for the range 10000-15000 for total steps per day.

 ## Are there differences in activity patterns between weekdays and weekends?

-We now want to see the difference in activty patterns between the weekends and weekdays.
+We now want to see the difference in activity patterns between the weekends and weekdays.
 For that, we now add the weekday/weekend indicating factor to our data as below:

 ```r
 newdata <- data %>% mutate(weekday = weekdays(date))